 - Getting information into the right hands is easy.

 “The Jostle platform’s simplicity enables natural communication allowing us to inspire people and transform organizations.”

 A modern intranet cuts back on irrelevant tasks, which can stand in the way of good work.
 They remove roadblocks so people can get to the bottom of their to-do lists.

 Perhaps what’s more interesting and impactful is the knock-on effect of this connectivity.
 A modern intranet can resolve internal business problems such as poor employee engagement, limited internal communication, disenchanted staff, and weak company culture.

 According to a Dale Carnegie study, companies with engaged employees outperformed those without by 202%, yet only 29% of employees are fully engaged.
 The importance of employee engagement has become widely accepted.
-There seems to be more evidence than ever before to support the long-suspected belief that an employee who’s engaged in their work is more productive than one who isn’t.
+There seems to be more evidence than ever before to support the long-suspected belief that employees engaged in their work are more productive than those who aren’t.

 2. Internal Communication

 Poor communication has a domino effect on an organization’s efficiency, productivity, and overall wellbeing.
-It can lead to a lack of coherence and alignment, broken processes, duplication of work, missed opportunities, frustration, demotivation, apathy, and disengagement.
+This can lead to a lack of coherence, misalignment, broken processes, duplication of work, missed opportunities, frustration, demotivation, apathy, and disengagement.

 3. Company Culture